department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vet-center-name-change.md

 ***CASE: Renamed, but named after a person, not a location***

 - [ ] 5.
-The new official name no longer matches the pattern "<location> Vet Center" so you need to change the common name to align with the <location> naming convention.
-(Generally this will already be the previous name and you may not need to change anything? plz verify)
+The new official name no longer matches the pattern "<location> Vet Center" so you need to change the common name to align with the <location> naming convention if it does not already.
 - [ ] Confirm on the Front-end that the <location> naming convention is the h1 followed by a "also known as" with the named-after-person name.

 **Proceed to step 10**